nebula643/Office-Tool-docs/docs/start/README.md

 Usually, Office Tool Plus will download the needed components and keep it the latest version automatically.

-If some of the components are lost or cannot be downloaded automatically, we suggest you to re-download Office Tool Plus to fix this problem.
+If some of the components are lost or cannot be downloaded automatically, we suggest you to re-download Office Tool Plus to fix this problems.